 “The attempted murder trial.”

 “Right.
-I was found not guilty, but Uncle Maron thought it best to send me back to Dalaran.
+I was judged innocent, but Uncle Maron thought it best to send me back to Udiria.
 Off and away I went.
 He said it was for my own safety.
 If only he had known what he was sending me into, I imagine he would have done it differently.”

-“So it was back to Dalaran, then?” the Loremaster asked, tapping his magic quill.
+“So it was back to Udiria, then?”
+Vestria asked, tapping her mechanical quill.